hominid101/enron-fraud/README.md

 ### Inroduction ###

 We want to build a classifier that can identify persons of interest in the Enron scandal [\[enronWiki\]][&enronWiki] from the confidential company data that was made available to public due to Federal investigation.
 All data and code is available for download from the git repository [\[gitRepo\]][&gitRepo].

-A critical part of machine learning is making sense of your analysis process, and communicating it to others.
-The questions below will help us understand your decision-making process and allow us to give feedback on your project.
-Please answer each question; your answers should be 1-2 paragraphs per question.
-If you find yourself writing much more than that, take a step back and see if you can simplify your response!

 ### Data ###

+We use the text data from the

+* Enron corpus
-We use the text data from the Enron corpus [\[enronCorpus\]][&enronCorpus], a publicly available data set of email messages sent or received by 150 senior managers of the Enron Corporation, and detailed financial data for top executives.
+[\[enronCorpus\]][&enronCorpus], a publicly available data set of email messages sent or received by 150 senior managers of the Enron Corporation, and
+* detailed financial data for top executives.

 The Enron trial has been widely covered by news paper articles [\[enronUsaToday\]][&enronUsaToday] and other news sources [\[enronScore\]][&enronScore] [\[enronPBS\]][&enronPBS] that indicate a long list of people who

 * were indicted (14 from Enron, 4 from Merril Lynch)
 * settled without admitting guilt (total 5, 2 from Enron), or</li>